KnowageLabs/Knowage-Documentation/functionalities-guide/FreeInquiry/ka_user_freeinquiry.rst

     Filter on an element means to filter also on its parent nodes.

 Moreover, selecting the filters tab, you can use specific filters clicking on the button “Add Temporal” as shown in :numref:`iaddtempfiltersleftright`) (Left).
-The action opens the pop up displayed in :numref:`iaddtempfiltersleftright`) (Right).
+The action opens the pop up displayed in next figure) (Right).

 .. _iaddtempfiltersleftright:
 .. figure:: media/image22930.png